 See more photos of the area below in the Gallery!

 FEE & PAYMENT

-We want to help as many low-income local Brazilians, especially masons and builders to attend at an affordable cost and learn a new skill and profession which will also help to promote environmental awareness and protection in this region.
+We want to help low-income local Brazilians, especially masons and builders, to attend at an affordable cost and learn a new skill and profession which will also help to promote environmental awareness and protection in this region.
 Your payment helps to support their attendance.

 Payment in full is due by February 18, 2018

 Maximum class size: 20 (10 Brazilians and 10 non-Brazilians)

 Students can pay online using Paypal (3% processing fee for US residents and 5% fee for international students is included in the Paypal Button link below), Venmo (no fee but for US residents only), Transferwise (Europeans) or a Bank Deposit in the US.
 Please contact firstname.lastname@example.org for more information, to register for the course and for payment questions.